-If no treatment helps and your case is moderate to severe, you might try one of the newer treatments called biologics (made from genetically-engineered living cells).
-They require an IV infusion or injection, though sometimes you can do the injection at home by yourself or with help.
+If no treatment helps and your case is moderate to severe, you might try medications called biologics (made from genetically engineered living cells).
+They require an IV infusion or injection, although you can sometimes do the injection at home.

-A new drug, bimekizumab, made the condition go away completely for 67 percent of patients after 48 weeks of treatment, compared with 46 percent of patients receiving an already approved drug, secukinumab (Cosentyx).
-In another clinical trial, after 16 weeks, 86 percent of patients on bimekizumab had a 90 percent reduction in their psoriasis, compared to 47 percent on a drug called adalimumab (Humira).
+A newer drug, bimekizumab, made the condition go away completely for 67 percent of patients after 48 weeks of treatment, compared with 46 percent of patients receiving secukinumab.

-What’s the difference?
-The other drugs block the pro-inflammatory biochemical, IL-17A, the most potent form of interleukin-17.
-The new drug blocks that chemical plus IL-17F, a similar chemical that is more abundant in the body.
+Other drugs biologics block the pro-inflammatory biochemical, IL-17A, the most potent form of interleukin-17, which helps your immune system fight inflammation.
+Bimekizumab blocks that chemical plus IL-17F, a similar chemical that is more abundant in your body.

-The downside: in the 48-week trial, nearly 20 percent of the volunteers got thrush, a yeast infection in the mouth, which was treated with a common anti-fungal drug.
+The downside: In the 48-week study, nearly 20 percent of the volunteers got thrush, a yeast infection in the mouth, which was treated with a common anti-fungal drug.
 The volunteers also experienced diarrhea.
 More seriously, it’s possible that, like other drugs that block interleukin-17, it may increase the risk of other infections and cancer.